We received word today that we were awarded a ~$2M Health Careers Opportunity Program (HCOP) grant from the Health Resources... Read More

 The SARE Mission

-SARE provides its scholars with a unique exposure to modern scientific research, combined with additional tutoring to fortify basic academic skills.
-The rationale is that many disadvantaged youth have not been exposed to an environment where creative and critical thinking skills are highlighted, where being smart and working hard are considered “cool”, where substantial academic accomplishment is celebrated, and where colleagues of all levels are ready to help when one needs it.
+SARE provides its scholars with a unique exposure to modern scientific research, combined with additional tutoring to fortify academic skills.
+The rationale is that many low-income youth may not have had the opportunity to be exposed to environments where creative and critical thinking skills are emphasized, where substantial academic accomplishment is celebrated, and where colleagues of all levels are ready to help when one needs it.
 Laboratories within academic research universities cultivate this type of environment.
 Therefore, we leverage this environment and utilize our science in outreach to this younger group of students.
 While research universities already have many outreach programs, most target the undergraduate and post-baccalaureate levels.
 Through SARE, Johns Hopkins targets adolescents at a critical age in an intensive manner, allowing for substantial impact that will carry on through these students’ lives.

 Please see Program Features to learn about the facets of SARE, including its four pillars: Mentoring, Professionalism, Research, and Academic Fortification.

 For a downloadable, short description of SARE, click here.

 - Scholars must come from households with collective incomes below 200% of the federal poverty limit.
 This amount is normalized by household size.
 Please see the table in the application.